The Return

 Ukyou scoped out the carnage.
 She could swear the smell of blood rose up from

-cry some more."
-Misako chuckled; she then turned to her mate.
+more."
+Misako chucked; she then turned to her mate.
 "What?
+Heavy

-Heavy Weapons Guy is cool."
+Weapons Guy is cool."
 She shrugged.
-"I wonder if grandma would
+"I wonder if grandma would build

 "Jump!"
 Ranma

-admonished as she pushed Misako out of the aircraft, once it had dived to the
+admonished as she pushed Misako out of the aircraft.
+Immediately after that the

 Pacing down the length of the